 Mind is the forerunner of all things.
 Speak or act with an impure mind, suffering follows as the wagon wheel follows the hoof of the ox.
 Mind is the forerunner of all things.
 Speak or act with a peaceful mind, happiness follows like a shadow that never leaves.

-What questions arise when you contemplate these teachings about ardent practice bolstered by reflections on the preciousness of the Dharma, on impermanence, and on karma?
+What questions arise when you contemplate these teachings about ardent practice?
+How can you reflect on the preciousness of the Dharma, on impermanence, and on karma?